reagent-project/reagent/doc/examples/material-ui.md

 `input` element inside a component so that Reagent is not able to enable input cursor fixes, which are required due to [async rendering](http://reagent-project.github.io/news/reagent-is-async.html).

 Note that this only happens when using [controlled inputs](https://reactjs.org/docs/forms.html#controlled-components).
 In some cases you can workaround the problem by using [an uncontrolled input](https://reactjs.org/docs/uncontrolled-components.html) (i.e. `:default-value`).
+See also [Reagent controlled inputs](../ControlledInputs.md).

 Good news is that Material-UI v1 has a property that can be used to provide the input component to `TextField`: